 There are no federal online gambling laws that make it a crime to place bets on politics or to do so at offshore betting sites that are operating legally within the industry.
-Both CT and WA do have state laws prohibiting all forms of online gambling, but those laws are not historically enforced, and we’re not aware of a single resident ever being “impeached” for gambling over the Internet.
+Washington state does have laws prohibiting all forms of online gambling, but those are not historically enforced, and we’re not aware of a single WA resident ever being “impeached” for gambling over the Internet.
 However, when you wager online in these states, understand that you do so at your own risk.

 Donald Trump Impeachment Odds